stsaz/ffpack/README.md

 ## License

+Third-party code is the property of their owners.
-This code is absolutely free.
+All other code is absolutely free.